BoyanKostadinov/python-pattern-drawing/README.md

 # python-pattern-drawing
 Current repository contains different patterns that use printing options in Python.
-Solutions are not copied from existing sources.
+Solutions are not copied from any existing sources.